The Delicious Crescent

 ★ DID YOU MAKE THIS RECIPE?
 PLEASE COMMENT AND GIVE IT A STAR RATING BELOW!

-This Persian saffron ice cream will blow your mind away.
-The combination of saffron, rose water, cream, milk and pistachios is so fragrant and irresistibly delicious.
-An easy treat to wow a crowd!
+This Persian saffron ice cream is incredibly delicious.
+The combination of saffron, rose water, cream, milk and pistachios is so fragrant and irresistible.
+An easy treat to please a crowd!

 Prep Time10 minutes mins